htvekov/solivia_esphome/README.md

 ### Remember to copy the Custom Component solivia.h file to the ESPHome folder in Home Assistant !!

 This config doesn't send any commands to the inverter !!
 Instead it relies on the gateways constant request for data (appx.
-1 package pr. second).
+1,5 packages pr. second).

 If you don't have a gateway, the package request can instead easily be send from ESPHome using `uart.write` and eg. triggered via the ESPHome Time component.